Visas - applicants denied for fifth consecutive month!

 The last few months has seen the UK immigration landscape become increasingly difficult to navigate, as Brexit looms and the government continues to try to reduce net migration into the UK to the “tens of thousands”.
 Since December 2017, UK Visas and Immigration’s “skilled worker” route has become oversubscribed, and many applicants have had their applications for Certificates of Sponsorship refused.

-Hiring non-EU nationals - Tier 2 “Restricted” Certificate of Sponsorship (RCOS)
+Hiring non-EU nationals - How does the Tier 2 “Restricted” Certificate of Sponsorship (RCOS) work?

 Leaving aside some exceptions, in order to hire a non-EU national, a UK company must apply for a Tier 2 “Restricted” Certificate of Sponsorship or “RCOS” (which used to be known as a work permit) through its sponsor licence.
 The new hire must then use that Restricted Certificate of Sponsorship to make an application for a work visa.
 The difficulty for UK businesses is that there are only 20,700 such Restricted Certificates of Sponsorship available per year, to be shared across all UK sponsors, which are split into a monthly uneven quota which decreases as the year progresses.
 Up until December 2017, the monthly quota had only been exceeded in one month in six years, since the cap on migration and the Points Based System was introduced by the then Home Secretary, Theresa May, in 2011.